 Building accessible user experiences will soon become a regulatory requirement too.
 This year, European Union member states are adopting the European Accessibility Act into their laws.
 The expectation is that all products and online services will need to be accessible once the requirements come into force in 2025.

 So where do you start on your accessibility journey?
 We’ve spoken with four brands about how they think about and build for accessibility and disability inclusiveness.
 Here’s what they’ve learned:

 Procter & Gamble: Building accessibility with disabled employees

 Advertising is powerful because it connects with people through storytelling.
 But what if someone misses key elements of that story?
-This question led consumer goods manufacturer Procter & Gamble (P&G) to incorporate audio description — a voice-over describing what’s happening — into their video ads.
+This question led consumer goods manufacturer Procter & Gamble (P&G) to incorporate audio description — a voice-over describing what’s happening — into its video ads.

 “The introduction of audio description stems from my personal experiences,” explains Sam Latif, company accessibility leader at P&G, who is blind.
 “I was in a meeting when an advert for Flash played, but all I could hear was the song ‘Flash’ by Queen.
-What I didn’t realise was that a dog was singing that song because, without audio description, I couldn’t understand the humour of the advert.”
+What I didn’t realize was that a dog was singing that song because, without audio description, I couldn’t understand the humour of the advert.”